Heart Attack vs. Stroke

 What is the prognosis for heart attack and stroke?

-If you survive the initial event, the prognosis for heart attacks and strokes is highly variable.
+If you survive the initial event, the prognosis for a stroke vs. heart attack is highly variable.

 • Some individuals may recover fully and lead normal lives, whereas other individuals may suffer severe permanent disabilities and require lifelong care.